 Branaplam was originally developed for a fatal childhood disorder called SMA, but in an amazing twist of science was found to also lower huntingtin, so Novartis redirected their efforts towards HD.
 Branaplam targets machinery which processes genetic messages, called splicing machinery.
 Changing how messages are spliced can affect how much protein is made from the message, so drugs that modify splicing can change the levels of proteins in the cell.

 In a phase I study, the drug was tested for the first time in adults to figure out a safe amount and frequency of dosing.
 This was important because branaplam was developed to treat SMA in children.
 VIBRANT-HD is a phase IIb study which will test branaplam for the first time in adults with HD to work out what dose of the drug needs to be administered to lower huntingtin.

 Branaplam is given as an oral liquid that patients drink once per week.
 Different patients will be given different doses so Novartis can work out what dose will work best for a second phase of the trial.
-The decision on the dose will be based on safety of the drug - not how much it lowers huntingtin protein.

 Lots of clinical measurements will be collected from participants in the trial, including levels of various biomarkers, like huntingtin and NfL.
 Recruitment for this trial is underway and hopefully we’ll hear updates on how the trial is proceeding soon!